bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

   (player damage, enemy damage, enemy attack, bullet firing, and winning the game)
   * 1 is done through just playing it on an audio source component (doesn't count towards required 4 sound files)
+6. Contains 4 scenes
+  1. Title
+  2. Game
+  3. Lose
+  4. Win
+7. Instructions (on the title screen)
+8. Complete credits (on the win screen)
+9. Coroutines used in one of the boss firing patterns and the player's color change on damage
+10. GUI updates to display health efficiently and accurately (could be updated to display damage, but I kind of like having the damage be hidden and shown instead by how fast the enemies are dying)
+11. Controls implemented, captured by Input Manager, and applied only once per frame
+12. Variables are sorted into public, private, and [SerializeField] private when appropriate
+13. Triggers/colliders used appropriately
+14. Game should be error free
+15. Raycasting is performed accurately and efficiently
+16. Spawning is performed efficiently (bullets are spawned using pools and pool will only grow if needed)
+17. Rigidbody physics are used for player and enemies
+18. There is a progressive level of difficulty

 ## Miscellaneous

 This README is a markdown file that can be generated into an HTML page at http://daringfireball.net/projects/markdown/dingus or in my Github page (https://github.com/bluejv7/AAU-Projects/tree/master/GAM%20215/Marble%20Dungeon).
 You can always check my Github account to see if anyone plagiarized my work or if I have done the same to others.
 Academic integrity is important!

+This was the coolest project I've ever had the chance to work on and it felt great!
+There's definitely more I could have done if there were less circumstances that limited my time after work, but I've learned so much from this experience!
+Many thanks to Scott Berkenkotter for all the feedback, responses to my questions/comments, and for teaching this course!